 - Fanservice: A random stripper sequence a half hour in.

-- High-Voltage Death: Satana and the secondary Astro Zombie die together when the latter pushes Satana into a fuse box in an attempt to strangle her that electrocutes them both.
+- High-Voltage Death: Satana and the secondary Astro Zombie are electrocuted together when the latter pushes Satana into a fuse box while attempting to strangle her.

 - The Igor: Franchot, Dr. DeMarco's hunchbacked lab assistant.